mshafir/lypse/README.md

     @Notes = new Meteor.Collection('notes')

 Now set up your model.
-Specify the fields and given them a description.
+Specify the fields and give them a description.
 The description doesn't have any purpose for a primitive type, There are plans to simplify this in the future.